-14 Weird Brain Exercises That Help You Get Smarter
+14 Easy Brain Exercises That Help You Get Smarter

 Research has shown that using the opposite side of your brain (as in this exercise) can result in a rapid and substantial expansion of in the parts of the cortex that control and process tactile information from the hand.

 Brain exercise: Brush, and don’t forget to open the tube and apply toothpaste in reverse, too.

 Psst—this is exactly how long you need to brush your teeth.

 Your hands will probably notice varied textures of your own body you don’t “see,” and will send messages back to your brain.

 Brain exercise: Try using just your tactile senses (although, use common sense to avoid burn or injury).
 Locate the taps solely by feel, and adjust the temperature.
 Then wash, shave, and so on with your eyes shut.

 These are the showering mistakes you didn’t know you were making.